 All under one person.

 This happens especially in foreign-owned small businesses and agencies operating remotely.
-The role becomes “strategist + account manager + hands-on operator” rolled into one.
+The role becomes strategist, account manager, and hands-on operator rolled into one.

-Some companies call it “Digital Marketing & Web Specialist” or “Account Manager” but it’s the same thing – someone who both owns client relationships and builds the actual campaigns.
+Some companies call it “Digital Marketing and Web Specialist” or “Account Manager” but it’s the same thing: someone who both owns client relationships and builds the actual campaigns.

 That distinction changes everything about who you hire and what you pay.